 - 1. Clean bins thoroughly prior to filling. - 2.
 Repair cracks and crevices where moisture and insects may enter. - 3.
-Avoid filling bins with new crop where old crop already exists. - 4.
+Avoid filling bins with new crop before removing all of old crop. - 4.
 Clean and check aeration system.
 Foreign material may collect in ducts, creating an insect breeding environment and obstructing airflow.